 In fact, short-term planning feels doable.
 We can do almost anything in small bits.
 Before you know it, those commitments add up to days, then weeks and months of attainable goals!

 There’s nothing that hasn’t been touched by Covid-19, let alone the time thing.
-In the middle of life’s best laid intentions and to-dos, 2020 had other plans.
 If I’ve learned anything this year, it’s just how precious my relationship with time is.

 I’m going to lean into what’s important as I work through my tasks and activities with one modification: It’s the how I’m going to do it that will change me, not the what.